-Instructional coaching is "probably the best-evidenced form of continuous professional development (CPD) currently known to humanity"1.
+Instructional coaching is "probably the best-evidenced form of CPD currently known to humanity".
 This is because it is context-specific, personalised, practical, and happens in a teacher's classroom with her learners.
 This means that the teacher can see that the innovation can work with her learners, her level of resourcing, and her specific classroom.
-Overall, the aim of instructional coaching is for the coach and teacher to work closely together to improve the teacher's skills through a self-reflective process involving professional conversations that develop and implement evidence-based teaching practices2 and so improve learner performance.
+Overall, the aim of instructional coaching is for the coach and teacher to work closely together to improve the teacher's skills through a self-reflective process involving professional conversations that develop and implement evidence-based teaching practices and so improve learner performance.